Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Few things can affect the appearance of your hair more than a noticeable receding hairline or bald patch.

 If you’re experiencing excess shedding, you’re not alone.
-According to research published in the journal Dermatologic Surgery, more than half of men will have moderate to extensive hair loss by their late 40s.
+According to research published in Dermatologic Surgery, more than half of men will have moderate to extensive hair loss by their late 40s.

 Consider talking to a healthcare provider about FDA-approved, research-backed medications like finasteride and minoxidil.